Ricky Wright

 Chief of Investigations

-Cotchaleovitch has more than 16 years of law enforcement experience.
-He served as deputy, detective, a supervisor in Patrol, Investigations and most recently as the lieutenant of Internal Affairs.
-Cotchaleovitch was also a member of SWAT for 10 years.
+Chief Cotchaleovitch has more than 16 years of law enforcement experience.
+He served as deputy, detective, a supervisor in Patrol, Investigations, and most recently, as the lieutenant of Internal Affairs.
+Chief Cotchaleovitch was also a member of SWAT for 10 years.

 William Arnold